 A dental implant is a titanium post that can be surgically placed below your gum line to restore the missing root structure of a tooth.
 Due to its biocompatible nature, it’s able to chemically fuse with the jawbone, providing it with necessary stimulation and blood flow to prevent it from deteriorating.
 Once placed, these implants secure a crown, bridge, or denture to complete a smile.
 They’re able to function and look exactly like natural teeth, making them one of the top tooth replacement choices.

-If you’re looking for replacement teeth that look and feel completely natural, look no further than dental implants.
-With over 500,000 placed every year, this unique treatment is quickly becoming the most popular way to rebuild teeth.
-With all the important benefits dental implants have to offer, it’s easy to see why!
-This state-of-the-art tooth loss solution has the potential to dramatically improve your quality of life, which is why most dentists consider them to be the gold standard of tooth replacement.
-We’ll be happy to go over all the ways dental implants can change your life during your consultation, but in the meantime, read on to learn more about some of the best benefits this treatment has to offer!
+If you’re interested in replacement teeth that look and feel completely natural, look no further than dental implants.
+With over 500,000 dental implants placed every year, this unique treatment is quickly becoming the most popular way to recreate lost teeth, and it’s easy to see why.
+This state-of-the-art tooth loss solution has the potential to dramatically improve your quality of life, which is why most dentists consider it to be the gold standard of tooth replacement.
+We’ll be happy to go over all the ways dental implants can change your life during your consultation, but in the meantime, read on to learn more about some of the best benefits of dental implants in Flint that you just can’t get with other options!

 The dental implant process is customized to meet each unique patient’s needs, which is why there’s no singular price that we quote our patients.
 When you visit our dental office for a consultation, we’ll be able to determine the cost of treatment once we figure out how many implants you need to have placed, what type of restoration you require, and other important factors.
 Our team will be more than happy to help answer any financial questions you have while you’re here!